etozhebolgov/CUP2PY/README.md

 ## Theory

-Theory behind the project and detailed description of the communication protocol is in this paper: **PAPER!!!**
+Theory behind the project and detailed description of the communication protocol is in this paper: **TO BE ADDED**

 ## Functionality & Tutorial
 This tutorial will show how to use CUP2PY to create and manage Address Books and User Records, how to create User Records from RSA public/private key pairs and generate the RSA key pairs.